Curriculum

 2) Veterans Administration Medical Center (VAMC)

 The James H. Quillen Mountain Home VA Medical Center services the 41 county area of Tennessee, Virginia, and Kentucky.
-Psychiatry training experiences here include adult inpatient, outpatient, substance use, Consultation-Liaison, PTSD, ER, Tele-psychiatry, CBT psychotherapy, MHICM, and ECT, as well as outpatient Neurology and inpatient Internal Medicine.
+Psychiatry training experiences here include adult inpatient, outpatient, substance use, Consultation-Liaison, PTSD, ER, Tele-psychiatry, CBT psychotherapy, MHICM, and ECT, as well as inpatient Internal Medicine.
 Residents work in interdisciplinary teams including consultive roles.
 The VAMC is a comprehensive care hospital offering medical, psychiatric, and surgical services for residents.

 3) Woodridge Hospital

-A free standing 84 bed psychiatric private hospital affiliated with and across the street from Johnson City Medical Center that offers child and adult inpatient, intensive outpatient, geriatric inpatient, and crisis services.
+A free standing 84 bed psychiatric private hospital affiliated with and across the street from Johnson City Medical Center that offers child and adult inpatient, geriatric inpatient, and crisis services.
 Residents do several inpatient adult, geriatric, and child psychiatry ward months at this location.

 4) Johnson City Medical Center (JCMC)